uniquesarfaroj/employwise-app/README.md

 ---

+ EmployWise Assignment (Vite React)

+## Overview
+A React-based user management app featuring authentication, CRUD operations, a paginated user list, and responsive design using the Reqres API for data handling and Bootstrap for styling.

+## Setup with Vite

+### 1. Clone the repository:
+**bash

+git clone <repository-url>
+cd employwise-assignment

+### 2. Install dependencies:
+**bash

+npm install

+### 3. Install react-router-dom for routing:
+**bash

+npm install react-router-dom

+### 4. Install axios for API calls:
+**bash

+npm install axios

+### 5. Run the application:
+**bash

+npm run dev

+This will start the development server and open the app in your default browser at http://localhost:3000.

 ### Cheers to Building Great Things! 🚀

 Thank you for exploring this project.
 If you have any questions or feedback, don't hesitate to reach out or open an issue.